Skip to header Skip to Content Skip to Footer

 What is a Continuing Education Unit (CEU)?

 CEU is an acronym for “Continuing Education Unit.”
-For our purposes, one CEU equals 10 hours of participation in a program normally designed for professionals requiring certifications or licensure to practice within various professions.
+For our purposes, one CEU equals 10 hours of participation in a non credit program normally designed for professionals requiring certifications or licensure to practice within various professions.
 Such professionals include accountants, lawyers, healthcare workers, teachers.
 This may include CEU's needed to keep credentials current, or in some cases CEU's needed before you can actually sit for a (re)certification exam.
-It is important to note that although the university awards CEUs for various programming, the ownness rests on the individual to check with the accrediting agency as to their acceptance.
+While we generally offer CEUs, it is the learner’s responsibility to confirm with the receiving agency that CEUs will be accepted, ideally prior to enrollment.

 What is a Digital Badge?